 Similarly, an adult in a two-adult household would have half the chance of being selected to be interviewed as would the only adult in a single adult household.
 This, too, requires adjustment to correct for unequal probabilities of selection.
 The interview included a question as to the number of persons 18 years of age or older living in the household.
 In the event of item non-response, the household was assumed to have only one adult.
 Each case was then weighted by the inverse of its probability of selection within the household, or by the number of adults in the household.
+In the cell phone segment, respondents were asked whether or not they also have a landline phone at their household (i.e., an overlapping dual frame design).
+Respondents were weighted by the reciprocal of the number of landline plus cell phone numbers they have.
+Furthermore, the cell phone was assumed to belong to the individual rather than the household so the person answering the phone, if eligible, was the respondent.

-This was then also adjusted so that the total number of weighted cases matched the actual number of completed interviews.
+These were then also adjusted so that the total number of weighted cases matched the actual number of completed interviews.
 In the data set, this weight is named ADLTWT.